 Delegates from the United States and other holdout countries said they would continue to press at other international gatherings for unified support of what they call a “multi-stakeholder model,” in which private industry groups set standards and play a large role in the development of the medium.

 Countries that had been seeking an expansion of the ITU role reacted with some bitterness to the failure to reach a consensus.

 Tariq al-Awadhi of the United Arab Emirates, head of the Arab States’ delegation, said his group had been “double-crossed” by the U.S. bloc after it had agreed to a compromise deal that moved Internet issues out of the main treaty and into a nonbinding resolution that said the ITU should be part of the multi-stakeholder model.

 “Unfortunately, those countries breached the compromise package and destroyed it totally,” said Awadhi.
 “We have given everything and are not getting anything.”

-Awadhi said the treaty should have covered all forms of telecommunications, including voice over Internet protocol and Internet-based instant messaging services.
-"They are using telecom network and using telecom services," he said.
+Awadhi said the treaty should cover all forms of telecommunications, including voice over Internet protocol and Internet-based instant messaging services.
+“They are using telecom network and using telecom services,” he said.